stalker-tools/tools/README.md

 Command-line tools is 100% python, so it has wide usage as cross-platform.
 * `ltx_tool.py` for **text**-based view/edit and has .ltx-specific filters capabilities;
 * `graph_tool.py` for **graph**-based view and has .ltx-specific filters capabilities.
 Out format: matplotlib graphs embedded in html as images.
+* `dialog_tool.py` for **graph**-based view of game dialogs with localization and has dialog-specific filters capabilities.
+Out format: matplotlib digraphs embedded in html as images.
 * `tree_tool.py` for **graph**-based view and has .ltx-specific import tree representation capabilities.
 Out format: [graphviz dot](https://www.graphviz.org/) and dot embedded in html as image.
 See available dot [layouts](https://www.graphviz.org/docs/layouts/).

 ## Tools usage examples